Wolox/express-js-bootstrap/generators/app/templates/README.md

 #### Debugging

 As we know, a NodeJS application is not something easy to debug and because of that we've added the `--inspect` flag to make it simpler.
-If you download a node inspection manager for chrome (for example: <https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj?hl=en-US>) Chrome DevTools will get started automatically when running your app using `npm run start-dev`, making your debugging easier.
+You can download a node inspection manager for Chrome, so Chrome DevTools will automatically start when you run your app using `npm run start-dev`, making your debugging easier.
+You can read more about the different inspector clients here: <https://nodejs.org/de/docs/guides/debugging-getting-started/#inspector-clients>

 #### REPL console